wink-link/winklink-doc/docs/en/deploy.md

 ### Prepare Node Account

-Each WINKLink node must be linked to a TRON account for calling Oracle contract to submit data.
+Each WINkLink node must be linked to a TRON account for calling Oracle contract to submit data.

 After generating the account address and the private key, the developer can test TRX token on the Testnet Faucet page.The token is used for paying the handling fees on calling the smart contracts.